ScottishCovidResponse/BEEP/README.md

 ## Software implementation features:
 *	Efficient parallel implementation (written in C++ with MPI).
 *	Choose from 7 different inference algorithms.
+*	A web browser visualisation tool for viewing results on maps, graphs, histograms and tables.
-*	Generates pdf report for easy visualisation of outputs.
+*	Additionally a pdf report for output of graphs.

 ## Downloading and running